evanv5/Group_Project_1/README.md

 #### 6. Query 6 allows managers to see higher performing employees by  retrieving employees who have sold cars with more than 2 previous owners OR without a clean title.
-These qualifications
-make it trickier for employees to sell those vehicles due to their less desirable qualities.
+These qualifications make it trickier for employees to sell those vehicles due to their less desirable qualities.
 Thus, employees who have sold those vehicles could have more potential for rewarding. ​
 <img width="457" height="366" alt="image" src="https://github.com/user-attachments/assets/d58763b5-982f-4c3f-854a-1df0bb19d0dc" />

+## Database Information
 Name of the database:

 All queries are bookmarked through stored procedures and can be called using this format: CALL TP_Qx(); where 'x' is the query number.